Clubs and Organizations

 The Inter-Residence Hall Association is the governing body for each of the Residence Hall Councils.
 Representatives are elected from each residence hall.

 PAC is the main programming board for student activities.
 Throughout the semester, PAC organizes various trips, game shows, comedians, movies and more for your entertainment pleasure.
 The mission of PAC is to enhance student learning outside of the classroom through social, multicultural, educational, and recreational activities.
 If you have an interest in planning or advertising campus events, concerts trips and shows, stop by the office to join or email us at

 Student Government Association (SGA)

 Student Center 215

 The SGA is the official voice of the student body.
 It appoints student representatives to university committees, allocates the student activities fee to student organizations and protects student rights.
-If you are interested in serving your fellow students, stop by the office.
+If you are interested in serving your fellow students, stop by the office or email us at .

 WXCI Campus Radio

 91.7 WXCI is a student-run college radio station located on the Midtown campus.
 Since its inception in 1973, WXCI has remained the second largest college station in Connecticut, pumping 3,000 watts of power through its transmitter.

 Many student organizations such as the African Caribbean Student Association (ACSA), Black Student Union (BSU), Latin American Student Organization (LASO), Gender & Sexuality Alliance (GSA), Muslim Student Organization (MSO), Commuter Student Organization (CSO), the newly formed (2020) InterCultural Student Union (ISU), and many others have their home in the Office for InterCultural Affairs, Student Center 207.